 - Training!
 Following the planning session, the Volunteer Engagement team will review your paperwork and place you in the volunteer program if our assignment matches your skills, interests and availability.
 Once you have received your volunteer offer, you will start your training!

-San Diego Campus - January 2020 Recruitment Period - NOW FULL
+San Diego Campus - Recruitment Temporarily Suspended

 Are you a professional DVM, RVT, VA or certified animal trainer?
 Check out our Professional Skills page with information how to get started!

 If you can't get started as a volunteer this round, you can get involved in other ways to help our animals:

 - Create animal enrichment items from our Do-It-Yourself Packet.